compojoom/vasco/README.md

 ### Creating the zip package

 Navigate to the pkg_mydigipass/builds directory.
-Rename the build.properties.txt to build properties and execute the following command:
+Rename the build.properties.txt to build.properties and execute the following command:

 	phing